-Parents are usually the first to notice the signs of autism.
+Parents are usually the first to notice the early signs of autism.
 You may have noticed that your child was developing differently from their peers.
 The differences may have existed from birth or may have become more noticeable later.
 Sometimes the differences are severe and obvious to everyone.
-In other cases, they are subtle and first recognized by a teacher or medical professional.
+In other cases, they are subtle and first recognized by a daycare provider or preschool teacher.